 The Dental Assisting program is accredited by the Commission on Dental Accreditation of Canada.

-Upon completion of the program, graduates are eligible to write the National Dental Assisting Examining Board (NDAEB) examination.
-Successful completion of the examination is necessary to be eligible to work as a Level II Dental Assistant in the Province of Ontario.
+Upon completion of the program, graduates are eligible to apply to write the National Dental Assisting Examining Board (NDAEB) examination.
+Upon successful completion of the examination, candidates are eligible to apply for certification with the Ontario Dental Assistants Association to work as a Level II Dental Assistant in the province of Ontario.
+See odaa.org for further information about how to become certified as a Level II Dental Assistant in Ontario.

 Your Field Study Options